zer0cache/matic-docs/docs/zkEVM/setup-production-node.md

 :::caution

-Currently the zkProver does not run on ARM-powered Macs.
+Currently, the zkProver does not run on ARM-powered Macs.
 For Windows users, using WSL/WSL2 is not recommended.

 Unfortunately, Apple M1 chips are not supported for now - since some optimizations on the zkProver require specific Intel instructions.
 This means some non-M1 computers won't work regardless of the OS, for example: AMD.